Aveek-Saha/wordle-solver/README.md

 <br>

-Answer: `FLACK`
+Answer: `AGAPE`
 <pre>
 T A R E S
-A L B U M
-P L A I N
+E M A I L
-F L A V A
+B E A C H
-F L A C K
+Q U A K E
+A G A V E
+A G A P E
 </pre>
 </details>